mbarkhau/sbk/lit/010_intro.md

 ## Introduction

-SBK is a program to generate and recover Bitcoin wallets.
-SBK is designed to keep your bitcoin safe and secure.
+SBK is program that you can use to generate and recover a Bitcoin Wallet.
+The goal of SBK is to keep your Bitcoin safe and secure.
 This means:

  - Your wallet is safe, even if your house burns down in a fire and all of your documents and devices are destroyed.
  - Your wallet is safe, even if all your documents are stolen or a hacker copies all of your files.